For BOOKING please contact firstname.lastname@example.org

-Yalom mentions a number of exercises that can facilitate the idea of personal death.
+To this end, Yalom mentions an exercise that can facilitate the idea of personal death.

 On a blank sheet of paper draw a straight line.
 One end of the line represents your birth; the other end, your death.
 Draw a cross to represent where you are now.
 Mediate upon this for five minutes.
 This short, simple exercise almost invariably evokes powerful and profound reactions.

 With those last words of advise from Irvin Yalom we conclude this introduction to death as an ultimate concern.
-If this post has warmed your appetite for the existential tradition you can find more blog posts on personal freedom, existential isolation and meaninglessness here.
+If this post has warmed you to the existential tradition you can find more blog posts on Yalom’s thoughts on freedom and personal responsibility, existential isolation and meaninglessness here.

 I also warmly encourage you to head directly to Irvin Yalom whose book “Existential Psychotherapy” from 1980 this blog post is based on.
 Irvin Yalom is a goldmine of inspiration and my biggest hope with this blog post is really for the reader to go straight to him.
 There is no substitute for his works.

 The Skeleton-Man Show Death: The High Price of Living